natverse/vfbconnectr/README.md

 # Query by label supported by default$
 vc$get_terms_by_region('fan-shaped body')
 ```

+The VFB_connect python library has a full documentation site at https://vfb-connect.readthedocs.io/.

 ## Next steps

 * make a general R helper function to improve formatting of results